ZsuzsaMano/SlackApi/README.md

 ### 3.,mergeReturnedData

 merge the returned data from the two previous functions.
+Match users with their channels (team and topic)

 #### call from terminal: